varnishcache/varnish-cache/doc/sphinx/phk/dough.rst

 does not materialize out of empty space, it is written by people.

-People who love what we do, which is why I'm sitting here, way past midnight on a friday evening, writing this pamphlet.
+People who love what we do, which is why I'm sitting here, way past midnight on a Friday evening, writing this pamphlet.

 But software *is* written by people, real people with kids, cars, mortgages, leaky roofs, sick pets, infirm parents and all other